 Unique Features and Benefits of Global Residencies:

-Fuqua has dedicated staff on the ground in 6 of the 7 regions you'll learn in.
-Because we've been embedded in these locations since 2008, we have deep and meaningful relationships, advisory boards, and partnerships with leading firms and executives in each region.
+Fuqua has dedicated staff on the ground in the regions you'll learn in.
+Because we've been embedded in these locations for some time, we have built deep and meaningful relationships, advisory boards, and partnerships with leading firms and executives in each region.
 And because of these relationships, we're able to better understand macroeconomic and industry-specific business drivers in each region and provide you with the most relevant experiential learning from live cases in local industries to VIP guest speakers from the C-suite.

 Prepare to interact with the world in a very different way than you would on any other trip.
-Through our facilitated learning format, you'll see St. Petersburg or Bangkok in a whole new way, even if you've been there dozens of times before.
+Through our facilitated learning format, you'll see Asia or Latin America in a whole new way, even if you've been there dozens of times before.
 We'll make you dig deeper, question your biases, and be humbled in ways that could only be done by actually being in the world and experiencing it through a learning lens.

 With a broader perspective, you'll see that the potential of globalization won't be realized by replicating dominant trade, commercial, and other institutional arrangements.
 Rather, as you progress through our series of immersions in diverse economies, you'll begin to realize that everything has a cultural context—even data and analytical constructs.
 What you take as obvious or "true" is predicated by your cultural framework and may be completely irrelevant within a different cultural framework.
 In our program, you'll develop cross-cultural competency frameworks that will serve as a basis for you to understand these dynamics so you'll know how to create value in any political economy.